roocs/34e-mngmt/docs/characterisation/characterisation_investigations.md

 ## Overview

-This investigation into characterisation of datasets involved looking at the problems captured by the ESMValTool.
-The idea of this being that we could capture all the characteristics in datasets in CMIP5, CMIP6 and CORDEX that are responsible for causing errors.
-The final aim of the investigation was to have a list of all characteristics that should be stored in our characterisation store.
+This investigation involved looking at problematic characteristics in datasets captured by the ESMValTool.
+The idea of this being that we could capture all the characteristics in CMIP5, CMIP6 and CORDEX datasets that are responsible for causing errors.
+The final aim of the investigation was to have a list of all characteristics that should be recorded in our characterisation store.

 These characteristics were found by recording the problem, the fix and then which part of the dataset the problem corresponded to e.g. coordinate, global attribute, variable attribute or the data.

 ## Scope of investigation

 This particular investigation focused only on the problematic characteristics that had been captured by the ESMValTool and so was limited to CMIP5 and CMIP6 datasets.
-These files were organised by the model the problem had occurred in and the fix was applied to individual variables in a particular model.
+These files were organised by the model the problem had occurred in with each fix applied to individual variables in a particular model.

 ## Results